-This is a simple craft project combines inexpensive supplies to create homemade holiday treat jars with removable DIY window clings as homemade stickers.
+This simple craft project combines inexpensive supplies to create homemade holiday treat jars with removable DIY window cling stickers.
 They’re perfect for adding a temporary festive touch.
 I made pet treat jars, but this also works for gifting human treats as well.
 It’s a family friendly craft for younger folks who can safely handle paint or with helping hands (simple designs recommended).
 Because we aren’t painting directly on the jars, do-overs are easy and you don’t need to deal with the headache of using paint on curvy surfaces.

-Caution: Homemade dimensional fabric paint DIY window clings will stick to most smooth surfaces, including windows.
+Caution: Homemade dimensional fabric paint window clings will stick to most smooth surfaces, including windows.
 After having endured the pain of trying to scrape the former owners’ well-toasted clings off the windows at a previous house, I’ve never again trusted anything on the windows to be temporary – bought or homemade.
 Jars however, are fair game!
 This is a super fun family friendly craft project.

 DIY Window Cling Making Supplies and Materials

-To make your own temporary DIY window clings like these stickers you will need dimensional fabric paint.
+To make your own temporary DIY window clings you will need dimensional fabric paint (affiliate link).
 You will also need waxed paper, freezer paper, or sturdy clear plastic such as a Ziploc bag.
-The project only takes a small amount of paint per cling, so you can use some from you craft stash if you have it (like me) or buy some in versatile colours for future projects.
+The project only takes a small amount of paint per cling, so you can use some from your craft stash (like me) or buy some in versatile colours for future projects.
 Yay!
-These paints are leftovers from making our no-sew ugly Christmas sweater dog bandana.
-It’s also handy to have a template (more on that below), tape and scissors, and scrap cardboard to protect your work area just in case.
+Our paints are leftovers from making no-sew ugly Christmas sweater dog bandana.
+It’s also handy to have a template, tape and scissors, and scrap cardboard to protect your work area, just in case.

 - Dimensional fabric paint